 Before you start poring over resumes and conducting interviews, it can be helpful to envision and describe the ideal candidate for your call center representative.
 Make a list of the competencies you’d hope to find, taking care to include both “hard” and “soft” skills that would equip a candidate to do a great job.

 “Hard” skills may include industry knowledge and experience, knowledge of your product set or service sector, and the ability to “talk shop” with customers with specialized interests or needs.
 “Soft” skills encompass attributes such as patience, aptitude for problem solving, and the grace under pressure sometimes needed to satisfy an unhappy customer.

 Consider ranking these competencies by priority, bearing in mind how much information you expect a new hire to bring with them, versus how much you will arm them with via training, customer management system (CMS), and other resources.

 Ask The Right Questions

 A successful interview should give you a sense of both what the candidate knows and how they’ll handle problems that arise in the often unpredictable world of customer service.
 Open-ended questions can help you get a sense of the way the candidate approaches different problems, and the confidence with which they go about solving them.
-It’s usually best to avoid questions aimed purely at throwing the candidate off-balance (as that’s likely to sour promising applicants), but presenting a “no-win” hypothetical—and letting the candidate know that’s what it is—may help you understand the applicant’s thought processes.
+It’s usually best to avoid questions aimed purely at throwing the candidate off-balance (as that’s likely to sour promising candidates), but presenting a “no-win” hypothetical—and letting the candidate know that’s what it is—may help you understand the candidate’s thought processes.

 Make a list of questions you plan to cover as a guideline, but try not to use it as a script.
 (That can get you thinking ahead to the question you’ll be asking next.)
 Listen carefully to the response to each question, ask follow-up questions as appropriate, and try to cover your list in the course of a natural conversation.